hwkoene/soap/README.md

 print(type(a1.inventory))       # <class 'src.dataobject.dataobject.<locals>.DataObjectList'>
 ```

-## How it works
-Decorated classes will store its instances under `./data/<ClassName>` as a `.json` file.

-## Properties
-For each class variable that is annotated, a `property` will be provided with the same name.
-Class variables whos annotation is also a decorated object are stored as UUID and will be resolved when their `get` method is first called.

 ## Limitations
-All objects are kept in memory.
+- All objects are kept in memory.
+- Sets are encoded/decoded as lists.

 ## Next steps
 - Explicit archiving, adding items to a `.zip` archive.